 The African “Fatale” has a lot in common with Fatales all around the world but I suggest that a few things distinguish her.

-Firstly, the African Fatale lives – and has for very long lived – in a world, where much like the continent from where she comes, her existence has been equally mystified and condemned.
+Firstly, the African Fatale lives – and has for very long lived – in a world, where much like the continent from which she descends, her existence is mystified and condemned in equal measure.
 As the feminine proprietor of the torch-shaped treasure grove which is Africa, she has been exploited, abused, adored and praised in tandem with it.
-In ancient times before christian mythology was misused to justify slavery, declaring black the colour of evil and of the devil, dark skin was a symbol of beauty, of earth and of divinity.
+In ancient times before Christian mythology was used to justify slavery or declare black the colour of evil and of the devil, dark skin was a symbol of beauty, of earth and of divinity.
 The African continent was in those days also seen as a place of esteem: of knowledge and wealth.
-This was long before fellas like Sigmund Freud nailed Africa and women into the same casket with declarations such as, uhn, “the sexual life of adult women is a “dark continent” for psychology.”
+This was long before fellas like Sigmund Freud nailed Africa and women into the same casket with declarations such as, ugh, “the sexual life of adult women is a “dark continent” for psychology.”
 The modern African femme fatale knows that her early worshippers had good taste.
 To her, “female freedom always means sexual freedom” (as Toni Morrison said), and she is indefatigably proud of her heritage.

 As for the men of her continent, they are equally frightened and seduced by her power.
 They sing songs, write stories and make movies about her.
 The myth of Moremi, Nedjma, Karmen Geï… They accuse her of witchcraft, they murder and adulate her.
 Her insouciant wilderness threatens the status quo and precisely therefore she, the Afro-fatale, ignores the rise of conservative values.
 She knows that their primary goal is to make her extinct and the priority above all for the African Fatale is to avoid extinction.